Blood Clot Compensation Claims

 You need to gather supporting evidence including eyewitness accounts, official reports or statements from medical professionals attesting your poor treatment.

-There is a 3 year time limit for making a claim after becoming aware of the clinical negligence you’ve suffered.
-However, if the victim is under 18, the three year limit applies from their 18th birthday.
-Also, if the injured person suffers from a any mental illness, they’re eligible to make a claim up to three years following their recovery from this particular illness.
+There is a 3-year time limit for making a claim after becoming aware of the clinical negligence you’ve suffered.
+However, if the victim is under 18, the three-year limit applies from their 18th birthday.
+Also, if the injured person suffers from any mental illness, they’re eligible to make a claim up to three years following their recovery from this particular illness.

 Our legal team and expert negligence professionals collectively have a wealth of experience in handling clinical negligence compensation claims and helping our clients get the compensation they deserve and the correct care as soon as possible.